tomikais/fotobox/README.md

 ## Qt
 Qt 5 is needed on your Raspberry Pi.
 Follow these steps to get everything you need: [ubuntuusers](https://wiki.ubuntuusers.de/Qt/)

-`sudo apt-get install qt5-default qttools5-dev-tools qtcreator qt5-doc`
+`sudo apt-get install qt5-default qttools5-dev-tools qtcreator qt5-doc ccache`

 ## gphoto2 and libgphoto2
 [gPhoto2](http://www.gphoto.org/proj/gphoto2/) is a command line client to for the libgphoto2.
 It allows to use gPhoto software from a terminal or from a script shell to perform any camera operation that can be done.
 This is the main user interface.